BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ### Long downscale durations

-Recently, we have increased the downscale durations from 5 to 30 minutes.
+Recently, we have increased the HPA's downscale durations from 5 to 30 minutes.

 It’s done through Kops spec:
 ```yaml